 - Accept the worst mentally.

-- Get to work on improving from the worst to better.
+- Get to work on improving from the worst to the best.

 4) Two Questions –

-Put these two questions down to paper and you will immediately get over them.
+Put these two questions on paper, and you will immediately get over them.

 - What am I worrying about?